kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 Kept going.

-Got closest to the goal.
+Got closer to the goal.

 Encountered the biggest failure.